zhiming99/rpc-frmwrk/README.md

 ---
 [`Sun Jan 31 2021 11:52:16 AM Beijing`]
 1. During preparation for the proxy/server generator, I have added a small feature of `Node Redudancy/Load Balance`.
-It is still a very simple implementation.
+It is a very simple implementation.
 Load distribution on more advanced strategy relies on more advanced data acquisiton technique, which needs some further development in the future.

 [`Sat Jan 23 2021 06:58:41 PM Beijing`]
 1. After having fixed some bugs in the streaming related code, test case `sftest` is almost done.
 I will add some document text and do some further test.